chrischdi/asus-fancontrol/README.md

 [Prikolchik][3] wrote [`ux32vd.c`][2] for Asus UX32VD based on Breckel's, and `ux31a.c` is merely a stripped-down version of Prikolchik's.
 Finally, `asus-fancontrol.sh` is an improved version of Breckel's [wrapper][1].

+The python wrapper script is written by me, all the rest is due to the above

 [1]: http://www.aneas.org/knowledge/asus_f3jp_fan_control.php  "Asus F3Jp fan control on Linux"
 [2]: http://pastebin.com/Hp2pWeyL "fancntrl.c: Asus UX32VD fan control proof of concept"